ecluse:ecluse-core

 data WorkerPolicy Source #

-The per-ecosystem re-evaluation bundle the worker re-runs current policy through before it mirrors a job: a resolver that fetches and projects the single version's metadata, the prepared rule set, and the wall-clock the age rules read.
+The per-ecosystem bundle the worker dispatches every job through: a resolver that fetches and projects the single version's metadata, the prepared rule set, the integrity floor, the tarball-host gate, the artifact request formation, the married mirror-write capability, and the wall-clock the age rules read.

-The resolver is the shared single-version fetch-and-project (fetchVersionDetails over the guarded public origin, wired by the composition root), and the rules are the same prepared rules the serve path gates with, so the worker's ingest decision and the serve-time decision run one codepath and any per-source breaker state is shared, never forked.
+The resolver is the shared single-version fetch-and-project (fetchVersionDetails over the guarded public origin, wired by the composition root); the rules are the same prepared rules the serve path gates with; the floor and host gate are the mount's own configured policy values; and the request formation is the mount ecosystem's own (pdBuildArtifactRequestByUrl) -- so the worker's ingest decision and the serve-time decision run one codepath (admitArtifact) over one policy, and any per-source breaker state is shared, never forked.
+The publish capability is likewise the mount's own, so the presence probe and the mirror write speak the job ecosystem's protocol at that ecosystem's declared mirror target, never a neighbour's.

 Constructors